inspiringsource/aws-solutions-architect/docs/Services by category/Networking and Content Delivery/page-CloudFront.md

 <div><p align="center"><a href="https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html">CloudFront to deliver content</a></p></div>
 </div>

+## Features

+S3, EC2, ELB, Route53 can be used as origin for CloudFront.

 When you use CloudFront with an Amazon S3 bucket as the origin, you can configure CloudFront and Amazon S3 in a way that provides the following benefits:

 - Restricts access to the Amazon S3 bucket so that it's not publicly accessible